Platelet Rich Plasma vs. Platelet Poor Plasma

 If you’ve spent some time on our website, you have probably already noticed that we offer two very similar types of plasma-based treatment: platelet-rich plasma (PRP) and platelet-poor plasma (PPP).
 Like many patients, you’re probably wondering what differentiates these two treatments.

 Wonder no more.
-We’ve created this quick primer to introduce you to the subject so you can better understand just how these amazing substances can be used to help you!
+The National Stem Cell Clinic created this quick primer to introduce you to the subject so you can better understand just how these amazing substances can be used to help you!

 Before we go into the differences, it helps to explain how these two substances are similar.
 Both PRP and PPP come from your own blood, and both have two main ingredients: platelets and plasma.
 (The other two main ingredients of human blood, red blood cells, and white blood cells are not used in our treatments.)

 Furthermore, both are created in approximately the same way.
 A blood sample is taken from you, the patient, and then placed in one of our highly advanced centrifuges.
 As the centrifuge spins, the sample separates into its component parts.
 Our doctors can then use this separated sample to create solutions of PRP and PPP.
 Depending on your needs, we may even be able to create both PRP and PPP from the same blood sample!

 Once the centrifuges have done their work, it’s time to create PRP.
 As you might have guessed from the name, PRP is a mixture of both platelets and plasma which contains a high concentration of platelets.
 Platelets are the part of the blood that controls clotting.
 They also release chemical signals that alert the body to the presence of an injury in order to spur healing.